CommTech Systems provides Systems Engineering services to both government and commercial customers.

 - Risk management identifies risks.
 These risks include safety, cyber and environmental threats, performance, cost, schedule, etc. The risk management function identifies risks and rates them by their severity and probability of impact.
 Risk management develops strategies to address the highest-rated risks.

 - Configuration management and project management documentation established the document control process.
 It sets access permissions, documentation, and distribution rules.
 It ensures the team has access to the management information needed to run the project.

 CommTech Systems, as a systems integrator, follows the system engineering process.
-Industrial Control Systems, Communication Systems, Precision Agriculture are essentially systems of systems.
-These systems have a purpose; it is the production of something, industrial output or product, a communication production or link, crops or produce.
+Industrial Control Systems, Communication Systems, and System Security are essentially systems of systems.
+These systems have a purpose; it is the production of something.
 Each of these systems has phases, and these production phases depend on sensors, data support infrastructure, data collection, storage, and analysis.
 The decision support system is entirely reliant on this data collection infrastructure.
 For these systems to work, there needs to be a design architecture supported by the system engineering process; that is what CommTech Systems does.

 - We provide an analysis of requirements and risks.

 - We evaluate alternatives in terms of project options.

 - We help determine sustainment capabilities and cost estimates.